Anne de Montmorency, 1st Duke of Montmorency: First war of religion

 Though there was now a state of war between the Protestant grandees and the crown, both sides remained keen to negotiate.
 Montmorency was therefore involved in considering the Protestant demands alongside Catherine, walking with her in the gardens of the Louvre while receiving the dispatches from the secretaries, who were actually travelling to Orléans to hear Condé's demands.
 Condé wished for Montmorency, Guise and Saint-André to disband their forces and withdraw from court and for the Edict of January to be enforced.
 In response Catherine argued that it was not appropriate to send away such important grandees from court during the king's minority.
 Montmorency and Saint-André were more tempted by the various proposals towards peace than their Triumvir colleague once they learned how many cities were defecting to the Protestant cause.
 Though at times it would appear an acceptable settlement had been reached between the two sides, by late summer it had become clear that no deal could be reached.

 On 19 April 1562, with Catherine now on board with the 'Triumvirs', Montmorency proposed that they make an appeal via the Papal Nuncio to the Pope, so that he might provide money and troops in support of Catholic France.
 Catherine was however more interested in support from Spain and the leading figures of the court would all write to Philip appealing for aid.

 Now at war with the Protestants, the ascendant Catholic grandees could afford to be a little more open in their ambitions.
-There was conflict in their strategies however and in June 1562, Navarre was content to order the duc d'Étampes, governor of Bretagne to seize any caches of Protestant arms he located.
+There was conflict in their strategies however and in June 1562, Navarre was content to order the duc d'Étampes, governor of Brittany to seize any caches of Protestant arms he located.
 Montmorency meanwhile ordered Étampes to remove any Protestants from his governate.
 This contradiction in severity caused Étampes to despair.

 The Protestant rebels meanwhile, entered into accord with the English on 20 September 1562, by which in return for providing Le Havre to the English on a temporary basis (until such time as they could provide Calais), the rebels were to be granted 6,000 soldiers and 100,000 crowns.

 Montmorency and Guise were both present at the bombardment of the Protestant held city of Rouen.
 At first the command of the siege was under the authority of the lieutenant-general of the kingdom Navarre.
 However he received a mortal wound during the conduct of the siege, and therefore command devolved to the Constable.